mef51/subdriftlaw/universal/notes2.md

     * I should remember to describe that I padded each subburst with a background samples in order to have room to dedisperse them
     * the duration error due to dm variations on these bursts are smaller than the fitting algorithm's errors, though I'm not yet sure if the padding affected that error.
 * We don't measure the FRB121102 CHIME burst, we just use their measurement of its drift.
 Note that in the new figure caption

+## feb 12
+* the DM ranges I chose previously for all three sources (see Aug 14) are all good.
+    * DMs outside the range I initially chose for 180916 make the bursts obviously distorted.
+But I did a run at 349.82pc/cm3 which is on the higher end (but not the max) of DMs they found (see their extended table 1)
+    * DMs for 180814 are already within the range of structure optimized DMs reported by CHIME.
+We don't use the SNR DMs because they distort the bursts, just like in Gajjar burst 11A